ConEmu/ConEmu.github.io/en/UnicodeSupport.md

-<h2 id="check-your-console-application"> Check if your console application is Unicode-aware </h2>
+## Check if your console application is Unicode-aware  {#check-your-console-application}

 What shell or application is responsible for your broken output?
 In most cases you will see the active application exe name in the